 Flagella staining is a technique which examines the presence and arrangement of bacterial flagella under the microscope.
 It is a specialized staining method, which requires a combination of special reagents to stain the bacterial flagella.
-The flagella appears as a narrow appendages, which cannot be visualized by employing common stains.
+The flagella appear as a narrow appendage, which cannot be visualized by employing common stains.

 Therefore, the flagella staining makes the use of mordant to thicken the bacterial flagella that are too thin to be stained.
 Then, the flagella are stained by special flagella stains and observed under the light microscope.
 The flagella staining can be done by two methods, wet-mount staining or Ryu method and Dried-smear method or Leifson’s staining technique.

 - Bacterial Flagella

 Flagella staining can define as one of the specialized staining techniques that make the use of mordant and special stains to visualize the flagella.
 It is quite a complicated method, which requires specific considerations, proper handling and operation, due to the fragility of the bacterial flagella.

 The purpose of flagella staining is to check whether a bacteria is motile or non-motile.
 Secondly, through this special staining technique, the shape, size, location and arrangement of the bacterial flagella help in genus and species differentiation.

 Bacterial flagella are much thinner and simpler in structure.
 It possesses a thread-like, twisted appendage that attaches through the cell membrane of the bacterial cell and protrudes out to facilitate motility.
 The localization of the bacterial flagella can be polar or lateral, depending upon different species.
 Generally, the bacterial flagella comprise three components, namely a basal body, hook and the filament.